-Trump federal election interference trial set for March 4 2024
+Trump federal election interference trial set for March 2024

+Trump accuses judge of Super Tuesday ‘interference’ after she sets federal trial for March 4 2024

 Judge Tanya Chutkan says the seven month interval before the trial gives Mr Trump’s team enough time to prepare

-Former president Donald Trump’s trial for conspiring to overturn his 2020 election defeat will begin on 4 March 2024, the federal judge overseeing the case has said.
+Former president Donald Trump’s federal trial for conspiring to overturn his 2020 election defeat has been scheduled to begin on 4 March 2024 despite the ex-president’s legal team’s push to have the case delayed until nearly two years after the 2024 general election.

+Judge Tanya Chutkan on Monday issued a trial schedule that will start on 9 October, when both sides will face a deadline to file any pretrial motions.
+On 27 December, both sides will file any motions in limine to govern what can be said during Mr Trump’s trial, and proposed questions for potential jury members will be due on 15 January 2024.

+Jury selection will begin on the 4 March start date — one day before Super Tuesday, the height of presidential primary season.

+The former president issued an irate reaction in the form of a series of posts to his Truth Social website, writing that a “biased, Trump Hating Judge” had only given a “two month extension” over the 2 January 2024 trial date initially sought by the government and accusing Judge Chutkan of “election interference”.

+In a statement attributed to an unnamed “Trump Spokesperson,” the ex-president’s campaign said the trial schedule ordered by the judge “deprives President Trump of his Constitutional right to a fair trial, a seminal bedrock of America, and continues to expose the corruption of the witch hunts being thrown against President Trump”.

-Judge Tanya Chutkan on Monday said she understood “all too well” the need for Mr Trump’s counsel to prepare for trial, but she pointed out that the government’s efforts to organise evidence turned over in pre-trial discovery would aid those efforts.
+In granting a trial date far closer to what the government had wanted than the long delay sought by the defence, the judge — a former defence attorney — said she understood “all too well” the need for Mr Trump’s counsel to prepare for trial, but she pointed out that the government’s efforts to organise evidence turned over in pre-trial discovery would aid those efforts.

 “I take seriously the defence’s request that Mr Trump be treated like any other defendant ... but I also want to point out that most defendants do not receive this level of ... organised and summarised discovery,” she said.